-Exhibit 53A is a report of all agency IT investments.
+The President's Budget Exhibit 53A, Agency IT Investment Portfolio, is a complete report of all IT spending within the Agency.
 Investment costs are to be provided in millions of dollars, and reporting three decimal places (precision to thousands of dollars) is recommended, although agencies may report up to six decimal places (whole dollars).